awslabs/aws-sdk-swift/reference/0.x/AWSWorkMail/WorkMailClientProtocol.md

 func listAccessControlRules(input: ListAccessControlRulesInput, completion: @escaping (ClientRuntime.SdkResult<ListAccessControlRulesOutputResponse, ListAccessControlRulesOutputError>) -> Void)
 ```

-### listAliases(input:​completion:​)
+### listAliases(input:completion:)

-Creates a paginated call to list the aliases associated with a given
+Creates a paginated call to list the aliases associated with a given entity.
-entity.

 ``` swift
 func listAliases(input: ListAliasesInput, completion: @escaping (ClientRuntime.SdkResult<ListAliasesOutputResponse, ListAliasesOutputError>) -> Void)
 ```

-### listGroupMembers(input:​completion:​)
+### listGroupMembers(input:completion:)

 Returns an overview of the members of a group.
-Users and groups can be members of a
+Users and groups can be members of a group.
-group.

 ``` swift
 func listGroupMembers(input: ListGroupMembersInput, completion: @escaping (ClientRuntime.SdkResult<ListGroupMembersOutputResponse, ListGroupMembersOutputError>) -> Void)
 ```

-### listGroups(input:​completion:​)
+### listGroups(input:completion:)

 Returns summaries of the organization's groups.